Temperature and field dependence of the intrinsic tunnelling structure in overdoped Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$: Conclusions

-We would like to thank V. Krasnov and J.L.
-Tallon for helpful discussions and advice, E.J.
-Tarte and M. Weigand for assistance with lithographic mask design, staff at the Cambridge Nanosciences Centre for their help over a long period and A. Carrington for comments on the manuscript.
+We would like to thank V. Krasnov and J. L. Tallon for helpful discussions and advice, E. J. Tarte and M. Weigand for assistance with lithographic mask design, staff at the Cambridge Nanosciences Centre for their help over a long period and A. Carrington and J. L. Tallon for comments on the manuscript.
+The work at the University of Warwick is supported by EPSRC, UK, Grant EP/M028771/1 while that at Cambridge was supported by EPSRC, UK, Grant EP/C511778/1.